borgar/fx/docs/AST_format.md

 }
 ```

 An array expression.
 Excel does not have empty or sparse arrays and restricts array elements to literals.
-Google Sheets allows `ReferenceIdentifier`s as elements of arrays, the fx parser as an option for this but it is off by default.
+Google Sheets allows `ReferenceIdentifier`s as elements of arrays, the fx parser has an option for this but it is off by default.

 ## LambdaExpression